mjbarlow/frontera_crawler/doc/twisted-change.md

-# twistedへの変更
+# twisted - changes
-/doc/に含まれている `client.py` `common.py` を参考に，以下のようにtwistedを変更して下さい．
+Refer to `client.py` `common.py` contained in /doc/ and change twisted as follows.

-- twisted/names/client.pyで以下のメソッドを書き換え，定義
+- twisted/names/client.py Rewrite the following method with the definition
     + getHostByName
     + getHostByNameV4
     + getHostByNameV6Address
     + getHostByName6
-- twisted/names/common.pyで以下のメソッドを書き換え，定義
+- twisted/names/common.py Rewrite the following method with the definition
     + getHostByName
     + getHostByNameV4
     + getHostByNameV6Address